What does this funding get me?

 What is the timeline?

-Requests for applications will be issued January 1 and July 1 of 2024 and 2025.
+Requests for applications will be issued January 1, 2025.
 Grant money must be spent by the end of 2026.

 What other incentives could I use to help me accomplish my goals?